 MG symptoms are like the stock market.
 There are highs and lows, but you need to focus on the trend line.
 The MG-ADL profile helps doctors distinguish a meaningful deviation from a bad day.

-Another test, the MG-QOL15r, is a 15-item survey that evaluates how your MG symptoms are affecting your emotional well-being and ability to be independent.
+The MG-QOL15r is a 15-item survey that evaluates how your MG symptoms are affecting your emotional well-being and ability to be independent.